 These premises are certain, true, and primary, and therefore satisfy all methodological requirements.
 The Paradigm Shift consists of the move from HC1/HC6 to (A1)/(A3).
 Everything else is frog quacking in the swamp of ignorance.

 Schmiechen, M. (2009).
 Newton’s Principia and Related ‘Principles’ Revisited, volume 1.
 Norderstedt: Books on Demand, 2nd edition.
 URL

 Weintraub, E. R. (1985).
 Joan Robinson’s Critique of Equilibrium: An Appraisal.
 American Economic Review, Papers and Proceedings, 75(2): 146–149.
 URL

-Related 'Vain hopes in the ruins of economics' and 'Toward the true economic axioms' and 'Why economics is a failed science: the 25 best explanations/excuses'.
+Related 'Vain hopes in the ruins of economics' and 'Toward the true economic axioms' and 'Why economics is a failed science ― 24 excuses and 1 explanation'.
 For details of the big picture cross-references Paradigm Shift.

 REPLY to Barkley Rosser on Mar 23

 (i) As you should know from Econ 101, accounting identities consist exclusively of nominal magnitudes.
 The three structural axioms consist of nominal AND real variables.
 Therefore, they are NO accounting identities, stupid.

 (ii) The three structural axioms constitute the formal backbone of economics.
 Models that do not consistently fit into this elementary mathematical framework, e.g. real models or Keynesian models, are out of economics for good.

 (iii) The three structural axioms define the elementary consumption economy which every economist should thoroughly understand.#1 Because who does not understand the most elementary case has no chance at all to understand anything.

 (iv) Your problem is that you are not even aware that you never understood what profit is.
 For your overdue enlightenment see the Palgrave Dictionary: “A satisfactory theory of profits is still elusive.”
 (Desai).
 What do you call an economist who cannot tell what profit is?
-Clearly, incompetent would be a euphemism.
+Clearly, being incompetent would be a euphemism.